rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 kind of [thing/car] – the thoughts in her head bubbled.’

-Additional determiners can be discerned in word forms derived with the morpheme -śe ~ %će, i.e. ordinal numerals and a limited number of other related words.
+Additional determiners can be discerned in word forms derived with the morpheme -śe ~ -će, i.e. ordinal numerals and a limited number of other related words.

 (102)